 Deferred tax is calculated according to the balance sheet method, and deferred tax liabilities and assets are recognised in the balance sheet for all temporary differences between reported and fiscal values of assets and liabilities.
-The carrying amount of deferred tax assets and loss carryforwards is tested on the closing day and reduced if it is no longer probable that sufficient taxable surplus will be available for their full or partial utilisation.
+The carrying amount of deferred tax assets and loss carryforwards is wards that, according to the tax rules in effect, will be able to be utilised against forecast future profits.
+Pandox cannot, however, provide any guarantee that current or new tax rules will not limit the possibility of utilising the loss carrytaxable surplus will be available for their full or partial utilisation.

-Deferred tax is calculated according to statutory tax rates that have been enacted as at the closing day and that are expected to apply when the deferred tax asset in question is realised or the deferred tax liability is settled.
-The temporary difference arising on initial recognition of assets and liabilities in connection with an asset purchase is not recognised as deferred tax.
+Deferred tax is calculated according to statutory tax rates that have been nection with an asset purchase is not recognised as deferred tax.